Major discovery helps explain coral bleaching

-Category: Environment Hits: 0A scientist has made a major breakthrough in the understanding of coral bleaching -- a process that causes corals to lose their color and eventually leads to their death.
+Category: Environment Hits: 2A scientist has made a major breakthrough in the understanding of coral bleaching -- a process that causes corals to lose their color and eventually leads to their death.
 The process is triggered by warmer ocean temperatures, and, according to the study, it begins much earlier than previously thought.
 The bleaching apparently results from a disturbance in the metabolic equilibrium between corals and their symbiotic algae, which feed them and give them their color.

 Read more https://www.sciencedaily.com/releases/2021/01/210125191848.htm